zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 16.6 #
+## What's new in v 16.7 #

-- Added Sega Model 1, PGM, PGM2 and Namco System 2x6
+- Added Namco arcade systems logos
-- Added Pippin, Wondermega, Genesis CDX, Multi-Mega, V Smile, CreatiVision, Action Max and uZebox
-- Added N-Gage, Game Pocket Computer, Pocket Challenge V2, Gamate, GameKing
-- Added MSX 2+, C 65, ZX80, Alice, ABC80, MicroBee, Videoton TVC
-- Added per-display overlay
-- Fixed issues with overlay z-order
+- Fixed issue with letter fading when AA is enabled

 ## Emulator system identifier #